Chart Color Schemes

 Household Composition

-Richardson has a typical household mix, with a fairly typical median household size
+Richardson has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.0% of all households, including 33.3% couples with children, 23.4% couples without children, and 16.4% single parent families.
-Non-family households account for the remaining 25.0%, with lone person households at 22.8% and group households comprising 2.4%.
-The median household size is 2.6 people, which aligns with the Australian Capital Territory average.
+Family households account for 75.0% of all households, including 33.3% couples with children, 23.4% couples without children, and 16.4% single parent families.
+Non-family households constitute the remaining 25.0%, with lone person households at 22.8% and group households comprising 2.4%.
+The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households